PRICKLY PEAR GUN CLUB

 - Be familiar with common gun and ammunition malfunctions and how to correct them.
 Keep the gun under control in the dominant hand and pointed down-range at all times.

-- Never lay a loaded gun down until the problem has been corrected by either the shooter or RSO on duty and the gun is cleared and declared unloaded.
+- Never lay a loaded gun down until the problem has been corrected by either the shooter or RSO on duty and it is cleared and declared unloaded.

 - Stop shooting immediately when the command “Cease Fire” is given.
 Anyone on the range can call this command if they believe unsafe conditions exist.
 It is always best to err to the side of right and call “Cease Fire” if one deems it necessary.

-- The range is a pistol only range; NO RIFLES OR SHOTGUNS are allowed on the range.
+- The range is for use of concealable handguns (as defined by Illinois Concealed Carry Act) and 22 LR rim fire rifles.
 Handguns of any caliber may be used.
-However remember, bullets not contained in the backstop always create a dangerous situation and hold the potential of causing severe injury or death to anyone outside of the range limits.
+However, remember, bullets not contained in the backstop always create a dangerous situation and hold the potential of causing severe injury or death to anyone outside of the range limits.

 - No fully automatic guns are allowed on SHPDT property.